ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 layout: post
 ---

-[JSON-RPC](http://www.jsonrpc.org/) is simple, well supported API for remote procedure calls over the HTTP protocol.
+[JSON-RPC](http://www.jsonrpc.org/) is simple and well supported protocol for remote procedure calls over the HTTP.
 JSON-RPC supports both synchronous remote methods calls, and asynchronous notifications.
 We want to access JSON-PRC from Haskell, but in a principled way.
 This blog post discusses the design and implementation